FTAsr/KEX/KEX3/readme.md

        ext.clustering_with_related_word(text, number of keywords, initial/related word)

 **text** – the input text document <br>
-**number of keywords** – number of keywords/key-phrases to return irrespective of the document size. <br>
+**number of keywords** – number of keywords/key-phrases to return irrespective of the document size.
 **Initial/related word** – selects the cluster from a set of clusters whose center is the given word.

 **Skip-agglomeration with an absolute number of keywords along with an initial word (Skips the selection part)**